flytegg/resource-pack-deploy/README.md

 This will automatically download the latest release which you can serve to players using the setResourcePack function.

-For an example of a repositroy successfully using this flow, see https://github.com/flytegg/ls-christmas-rp.
+For an example of a repository successfully using this flow, see https://github.com/flytegg/ls-christmas-rp.